 - The years leading up to menopause (perimenopause)

 - Pelvic radiotherapy

 - Removal of both ovaries (surgical menopause)

-Not all cases of vaginal dryness need medical attention, however it is wise to see a GP or gynaecologist when self-help methods, such as lubricants or vaginal moisturisers, are not effective, or when symptoms are severe and therefore affecting your everyday life.
+Not all cases of vaginal dryness need medical attention, however, it is wise to visit your GP or gynaecologist when self-help methods, such as lubricants or vaginal moisturisers, are not effective, or when symptoms are severe and therefore affecting your day-to-day life.

 Several simple and effective treatment options for vaginal atrophy exist, such as hormone replacement therapy tablets, meaning you no longer need to live with this discomfort.